 Homeowners who are looking to go solar have lots of questions.
 It’s a big decision and investment, so naturally they want to understand every last detail about buying and owning a new solar system.
 Questions range from “How much will my system cost?” to “Do my panels work in bad weather?”
 At Blue Raven Solar, it is our goal to educate our customers and answer any and all questions before they make the switch.
 Today, we’ll be answering one of the most popular customer questions: How long will my solar panels last?

-How long do they last???
+How long do solar panels last???

 Solar panels are made to last several decades.
 In fact, the first modern solar panel is still producing energy more than 60 years after its creation.
 Every year, solar panel manufacturers discover new tech to incorporate into their panels, making it impossible to know exactly how long the latest and greatest panels will last.
 Despite this uncertainty, most solar installers provide their customers with warranties of 10-25 years.
 These warranties can guarantee energy production, cover install repairs, and protect your panels from defects or malfunctions.
 Thus, it is safe to say that your panels will last for many years, leading us to another question about the life of a solar panel: Will panels maintain their energy production throughout their lifetime?